zumasys/docs/site/jbase/administration/installation-guides/platform-availability/README.md

 ## Note #2

->Red Hat has announced that, going forward, there will be no CentOS Linux, see this [Ars Technica article](https://arstechnica.com/gadgets/2020/12/centos-shifts-from-red-hat-unbranded-to-red-hat-beta/) for further details.
+>Red Hat has announced that, going forward, there will be no CentOS Linux but RHEL is now free for up to 16 production servers, see this [Ars Technica article](https://arstechnica.com/gadgets/2021/01/centos-is-gone-but-rhel-is-now-free-for-up-to-16-production-servers/) for further details.

 Back to [Installation Guides](./../README.md).